alishdipani/Neural-Style-Transfer-Audio/README.md

 # Neural-Style-Transfer-Audio

 This is PyTorch Implementation Of Naural Style Transfer Algorithm which is modified for Audios.

 # Aim -

-We aim to analyse and mix two audios in order to synthesize new music, we do this by applying Neural Style Transfer of a style audio on a content audio.
+We aim to analyse and mix two audios in order to synthesize new music, we do this by applying Neural Style Transfer on two Audios to transfer style of a style audio on a content audio.

 # Dependencies -